Number Of Bin Laden Domain Names Soars

 SYDELL: Clearly nothing is sacred in this domain.
 When the last pope died, Jones says people registered what they thought might be the name of the next pope.

 JONES: And I'll be darned if somebody didn't figure it out and registered the name of the new pope before the name of the new pope was announced.

 SYDELL: But most of the time, no one makes any money, says Andrew Allemann, the editor of Domain Name Wire, which follows the industry.

-Mr. ANDREW ALLEMANN (Editor, Domain Name Wire): They're listed on eBay trying to find someone who will pay for it, but rarely is that the case.
+ANDREW ALLEMANN: They're listed on eBay trying to find someone who will pay for it, but rarely is that the case.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.